Disney’s California Adventure

 The main entrance deposits you at the north end of Buena Vista Street, you’ll follow the street south to Carthay Circle where to the left you’ll find a street leading to Hollywood Land and to the right one to Grizzly Peak.

-When you proceed straight across the circle you will find a road that slowly curves to the right around Grizzly Peak on its way to the rear of the park.
+When you proceed straight across the circle you will find a road that runs through Performance Corridor and slowly curves to the right around Grizzly Peak on its way to the rear of the park.
 This walkway leads to the remaining Lands.
-Along the left side you will find Cars Land, Pacific Warf, and Pixar Pier.
+Along the left side you will find the Avengers Canpus, Cars Land, San Fransokyo Square, and Pixar Pier.
 Then Paradise Gardens Park will be straight ahead.
-All the Lands are interconnected off of this main road/walkway as well. “a bug’s land” would have preceded Cars Land in the description above, but it closed in Sept 2018 to make way for a Marvel Comics themed Land (opening 2020).
+All the Lands are interconnected off of this main road/walkway as well.

 Disney California Adventure Main Entrance